-Kevin studied many disciplines; biology, physics, psychology, botany and so on, to see if his theories on dog training held true across the scientific spectrum.
+Kevin studied many disciplines; biology, quantum physics, psychology, botany, trends in human behavior and so on, to see if his theories on dog training held true across the scientific spectrum and all of life.

 Sometimes, at the beginning or end of a lesson, another student of Kevin's would be there, and I would get to see how other handlers and dogs were utilizing Natural Dog Training.
 All his students that I met were interesting and uplifting to talk with and be around.

 Since Kevin's theories on dog behavior are so congruent and applicable to every part of life - we talked a lot about - life.
 In Summer, Spring and Fall, we sat on a rock or wooden bench under the trees.
 In Winter and on cold rainy days, we sat next to the wood stove in the rustic wooden building used for training techniques done in close quarters.
 Always nearby in the background, woven into the flow of our discussions - were the dogs.

 I am so blessed to have spent so much time in Kevin's presence.